-We are very early in our development efforts.
+We are early in our development efforts.
 If we are unable to advance our product candidates through clinical development, obtain regulatory approval and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed.

-We are very early in our development efforts.
-We plan to advance our lead product candidate, DSG3-CAART, into a Phase 1 clinical trial for the treatment of mPV in 2020.
+We are early in our development efforts.
+We plan to initiate our DesCAARTesTM Trial in 2020.
 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
 Even if we are able to develop and commercialize a marketable product, we may face challenges generating revenue from product sales.
 The success of our product candidates will depend on several factors, including the following:

-- successful completion of preclinical studies resulting in data that is supportive of advancing to an IND submission; - successful submission and acceptance of INDs or comparable applications; - successful initiation of clinical trials; - demonstration of adequate safety to progress to a therapeutic dose level; - successful patient enrollment in and completion of clinical trials; - · receipt and related terms of regulatory and marketing approvals and licensures from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers for clinical supply and commercial manufacturing of our product candidates; - making arrangements with various medical divisions across hospitals for administration of our product candidates, including with cancer treatment centers to conduct leukapheresis and with the relevant hospital divisions to perform infusion; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - establishing sales, marketing and distribution and patient administration capabilities and launching commercial sales of our products, if and when licensed, whether alone or in collaboration with others; - acceptance of our products, if and when licensed, by patients, the medical community and third-party payors; - effectively competing with other therapies targeting the same indications as our product candidates; - · obtaining and maintaining third-party coverage and adequate reimbursement; and - maintaining a continued acceptable safety profile of our products following licensure.
+- · successful completion of preclinical studies resulting in data that is supportive of advancing to an IND submission; - successful submission and acceptance of INDs or comparable applications; - · successful initiation of clinical trials; - demonstration of adequate safety to progress to a therapeutic dose level; - · successful patient enrollment in and completion of clinical trials; - · receipt and related terms of regulatory and marketing approvals and licensures from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers for clinical supply and commercial manufacturing of our product candidates; - making arrangements with various medical divisions across hospitals for administration of our product candidates, including with cancer treatment centers to conduct leukapheresis and with the relevant hospital divisions to perform infusion; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - establishing sales, marketing and distribution and patient administration capabilities and launching commercial sales of our products, if and when licensed, whether alone or in collaboration with others; - acceptance of our products, if and when licensed, by patients, the medical community and third-party payors; - effectively competing with other therapies targeting the same indications as our product candidates; - · obtaining and maintaining third-party coverage and adequate reimbursement; and - maintaining a continued acceptable safety profile of our products following licensure.